 With a considerable number of new players entering the market (a lot of those previously having limited their focus to direct corporate leasing) this is certainly a highly competitive environment.
 Underlying assets are spread across a broad spectrum, ranging through office equipment, PCs, Telecoms, CCTV, some medical, materials handling, engineering and agriculture.

 A strong emphasis continues to rest in the recruitment of good account relationship managers in the “sales” side of this sector, particularly given what are very often long lead-in times for the identifying and establishing of new and worthwhile sales aid programmes.
 Not surprisingly, the back-office support staff play an integral part in the ongoing management and success of any given relationships.
 We are seeing a definite rise in opportunities, many of which happen to be found in the credit function of sales-aid lessors at the present time.

 Direct to Corporate Business

-This is an area where we have seen the most radical of developments in recent times.
-Certain small/middle ticket lessors have already very publicly retrenched their business focuses, with a concentration on reducing “on the road” salesforces balanced in some cases by growth in marketing via newly established or growing call centre operations.
+Many years ago many small/middle ticket lessors publicly retrenched their business focuses, with a concentration on reducing “on the road” salesforces balanced in some cases by growth in marketing via newly established or growing call centre operations.
 Others have chosen to channel most of their efforts through existing corporate banking offices.
 And we are also witnessing the huge impact of the internet / finance websites on this route to market.

 The direct to corporate sector may be contracting at the present time, but we are confident that it will never find itself redundant.
 There are too many lessors continuing to succeed in this traditional business area (particularly within the IT/Technology Sectors) and too many talented individuals who are successful, and enjoy, this very arena.
 We are always handling assignments which can utilise these very same skills across all industries.